jbms/sphinx-immaterial/docs/content_tabs.rst

 .. confval:: md-tab-set

     Each set of tabs on a page must begin with a `md-tab-set` directive.
-This directive only accepts children that `md-tab-item` directives.
+This directive only accepts children that are `md-tab-item` directives.

     This directive supports ``:class:`` and ``:name:`` options to use custom CSS classes and reference links (respectively)